matteopiffari/Amazon.it-Check-Availability/README.md

 Project-Piffa@main:~$ pip3 install webbrowser
 ```

-Now you just need to edit the main.py file and add your preferences (bot token --> line 11, chatID --> line 12, asin --> line 22 and the messages --> lines 36,37,39)
+Now you just need to edit the main.py file and add your preferences (bot token --> line 11, chatID --> line 12, asin --> line 22 and the messages --> lines 36,37,39).

 ## 🎈 Usage <a name="usage"></a>

-Simple launch the main.py and if you configured all in the right way the script automaticlly send you a message when that product will available
+Simple launch the main.py and if you configured all in the right way the script automaticlly send you a message when that product will available.

+I suggest to use the "screen" command on linux considering that the script need to run on an always open shell.

 ## ⛏️ Built With <a name = "tech_stack"></a>